leo-bogert/bumblebee-multiscreen-tools/README.md

     #   This Setting may be needed in some platforms with more than one
     #   nvidia card, which may confuse the proprietary driver (e.g.,
     #   trying to take ownership of the wrong device).
 Also needed on Ubuntu 13.04.
+        # On Debian 9 you might have to remove this (I don't remember where I read this, sorry).
         BusID "PCI:01:00:0"

     #   Setting ProbeAllGpus to false prevents the new proprietary driver